agntcy/dir-spec/draft-agntcy-ads.md

 # MAS Data Discovery

-ADS implements a two-level mapping system that enables efficient discovery of Multi-Agent System components through a distributed hash table {{!DHT}}
+ADS implements a two-level mapping system that enables efficient discovery of Multi-Agent System components through a distributed hash table {{DHT}}
 architecture.
 This approach separates capability-based discovery from content location, providing both scalability and flexibility in agent retrieval.